-As an Applicant, you must be completely familiar with all of the equipment you use during the certification test.
-No technical assistance by test proctors or other Applicants will be allowed.
-You are required to set up, operate, and put away individual equipment (recording equipment, transcription equipment, computer)

-- on your own. - ◆ Technical difficulties experienced during the Dictation Skills Test are the sole responsibility of the Applicant.
-No technical assistance from the test proctors or other test Applicants is allowed.
-No refund will be given to Applicants unable to test or properly submit test materials due to technical problems. - ♦ Since there is only a very brief pause between segments during the dictation portion of the exam, Applicants are encouraged, but not required, to create a single audio file for all test segments.
-Audio file(s) may be submitted with any segment.
-Please indicate which flash drive contains the audio file.
+- As an Applicant, you must be completely familiar with all the equipment you use during the certification test.
+No technical help by test proctors or other Applicants will be allowed.
+You must set up, use, and put away individual equipment (recording equipment, transcription equipment, computer) on your own. - Technical difficulties experienced during the Dictation Skills Test are the sole responsibility of the Applicant.
+No technical help from the test proctors or other test Applicants is allowed.
+No refund will be given to Applicants who are unable to test or properly turn in test materials due to technical problems. - Applicants must create a single audio file for all test segments and include the audio file on each flash drive for the segments.